XMC-Cross/Alkatraz-Prison-Island/README.md

 For the best results stop your server before making any changes.
 Especially when uploading the Areaflags.map file.

-Upload the areaflags.map file in the dayzOffline.Chernarus main folder, it will automatically replace the vanilla version.
+Unzip and Upload the areaflags.map file in the dayzOffline.Chernarus main folder, it will automatically replace the vanilla version.

 In your Custom folder add the AlkatrazByXMC.json file